The virtual datacenter: A network perspective

 The cloud began as a platform for hosting public-facing applications.
 Enterprises recognized the value of the cloud and began migrating internal line-of-business applications.
-These applications brought additional security, reliability, performance, and cost considerations that required additional flexibility when delivering cloud services.
-New infrastructure and networking services were designed to provide this flexibility, and new features provided for elastic scale, disaster recovery, and other considerations.
+These applications brought more security, reliability, performance, and cost considerations that required more flexibility when delivering cloud services.
+New infrastructure and networking services were designed to provide flexibility.
+New features provide elastic scale, disaster recovery, and other considerations.

-Cloud solutions were initially designed to host single, relatively isolated applications in the public spectrum.
-This approach worked well for a few years.
+Cloud solutions were initially designed to host single, relatively isolated applications in the public spectrum, which worked well for a few years.
 As the benefits of cloud solutions became clear, multiple large-scale workloads were hosted on the cloud.
-Addressing security, reliability, performance, and cost concerns of deployments in one or more regions became vital throughout the lifecycle of the cloud service.
+Addressing security, reliability, performance, and cost concerns is vital for the deployment and lifecycle of your cloud service.

 In the example cloud deployment diagram below, the red box highlights a security gap.
 The yellow box shows an opportunity to optimize network virtual appliances across workloads.

 Virtual datacenters help achieve the scale required for enterprise workloads.
-This scale must address the challenges introduced when running large-scale applications in the public cloud.
+The scale must address the challenges introduced when running large-scale applications in the public cloud.

-A virtual datacenter (VDC) implementation includes more than the application workloads in the cloud.
-It also provides the network, security, management, and other infrastructure such as DNS and Active Directory services.
-As enterprises migrate additional workloads to Azure, consider the infrastructure and objects that support these workloads.
-Carefully structuring your resources helps avoid proliferation of hundreds of separately managed "workload islands" with independent data flows, security models, and compliance challenges.
+A virtual datacenter implementation includes more than the application workloads in the cloud.
+It also provides network, security, management, DNS, and Active Directory services.
+As enterprises migrate more workloads to Azure, consider the infrastructure and objects that support these workloads.
+Good resource management helps avoid the increase of separately managed "workload islands" with independent data flows, security models, and compliance challenges.

 The virtual datacenter concept provides recommendations and high-level designs for implementing a collection of separate but related entities.
 These entities often have common supporting functions, features, and infrastructure.
-Viewing your workloads as a virtual datacenter helps realize reduced cost from economies of scale, optimized security via component and data flow centralization, and easier operations, management, and compliance audits.
+Viewing your workloads as a virtual datacenter helps realize reduced cost from economies of scale.
+It also helps with optimized security via component and data flow centralization, and easier operations, management, and compliance audits.

-A virtual datacenter is not a specific Azure service.
+A virtual datacenter isn't a specific Azure service.
 Rather, various Azure features and capabilities are combined to meet your requirements.
 A virtual datacenter is a way of thinking about your workloads and Azure usage to optimize your resources and capabilities in the cloud.
-It provides a modular approach to providing IT services in Azure while respecting the enterprise's organizational roles and responsibilities.
+It provides a modular approach to providing IT services in Azure, while respecting the enterprise's organizational roles and responsibilities.

 A virtual datacenter helps enterprises deploy workloads and applications in Azure for the following scenarios: